expo/expo/docs/pages/versions/unversioned/sdk/device.md

   Gets the device model.

-  - iOS: eg. `"iPhone XS Max"`
+  - iOS: e.g., `"iPhone XS Max"`
-  - Android: eg. `"Pixel 2"`
+  - Android: e.g., `"Pixel 2"`

 - `Device.systemName: string`

   Gets the device OS name.

+  - iOS: e.g., `"iOS"`
+  - Android: e.g., `"Android"`

-- `Device.deviceId: string`
+- `Device.deviceId: string` (iOS only)

-  Gets the device ID.
+  Gets the device's mobile device codes types (machine id).

+  - iOS: e.g., `"iPhone7,2"`

-- `Device.totalMemory: number`
+* `Device.totalMemory: number`

-  Gets the device total memory, in bytes.
+  Gets the device's total memory, in bytes.

-- `Device.uniqueId: string`
+* `Device.uniqueId: string`

   Gets the device unique ID.

+  **iOS**: This is IDFV or a random string if IDFV is unavaliable.
+UIS is stored in the iOS Keychain and NSUserDefaults.
+It can be carefully considered as constant cross-install unique identifier.
+But it could be manually changed if people override the value or Apple changed their implementationin iOS Keychain and NSUserDefaults.

+  **Android**: Prior to Oreo, this 64-bit number should remain constant for the lifetime of a device.
+It's a randomly generated value on the device's first boot.

+  - iOS: e.g., `"FCDBD8EF-62FC-4ECB-B2F5-92C9E79AC7F9"`
+  - Android: e.g., `"dd96dec43fb81c97"`

-- `Device.isTablet: boolean`
+* `Device.isTablet: boolean`

   Tells if the device is a tablet.

-- `Device.deviceType: string`
+* `Device.deviceType: string`

   Returns the device's type as a string, which will be one of: